Detailed course offerings (Time Schedule) are available for

 Concepts of system approach, system hierarchies, functional analysis, requirements, trade studies, and other concepts used to define and integrate complex engineering systems.
 Introduction to risk analysis and reliability, failure modes and effects analysis, writing specifications, and lean manufacturing.
 Offered: jointly with A A 470.

-IND E 494 Design in the Manufacturing Firm (4) Storch
+IND E 494 Design in the Manufacturing Firm (4) Mastrangelo

 Engineering design in manufacturing firms is presented.
 Topics include design methodology, concurrent engineering, and project management.
 Focus on the relationship between product design and manufacturing (design for production and assembly).
 Prerequisite: IND E 337.
 Offered: W.

-IND E 495 Industrial Engineering Design (4) Storch
+IND E 495 Industrial Engineering Design (4) Mastrangelo

 Capstone senior design project involving identification and synthesis of industrial engineering skills.
 Students apply their knowledge of industrial engineering to actual industrial problems.
 Prerequisite: IND E 494.
 Offered: Sp.